tevador/RandomX/doc/isa-ops.md

 The mathematical operation described above is equivalent to a bitwise XOR of the binary representation with the value of `0x81F0000000000000`.

 #### Denormal and NaN values
-Due to restrictions on the values of the floating point registers, no operation results in `NaN`.
+Due to restrictions on the values of the floating point registers, no operation results in `NaN` or a denormal number.
-`FDIV_M` can produce a denormal result.
-In that case, the result is set to `DBL_MIN = 2.22507385850720138309e-308`, which is the smallest positive normal number.

 #### Rounding
 All floating point instructions give correctly rounded results.
 The rounding mode depends on the value of the `fprc` register: